electric-sql/electric/docs/usage/data-access/shapes.md

 String `where` clause is currently only supported as top-level filtering.
 This will be fixed in a future release.
 :::

-Because the where clause will be applied on Postgres and on the ElectricSQL server, you can drop down to a string representation that's close to PostgreSQL `WHERE` clause on a regular query.
+As the where clause will be applied on Postgres and on the ElectricSQL server, you can drop down to a string representation that's close to that of a SQL `WHERE` clause on a regular query.
 You can use the usual PostgreSQL syntax, although not all functions are supported.
-Columns of the table you're filtering can be referenced using `this.` prefix:
+The columns of the table you're filtering can be referenced using `this.` prefix:

 ```ts
 await db.projects.sync({